ActiveAdapt/ActiveAdapt/README.md

 ## 5. Implementation

 ##### 5.1 Installation
-For the project installation, please refer to https://github.com/jwyang/faster-rcnn.pytorch to get detailed prerequistes.
+For the project installation, please refer to https://github.com/jwyang/faster-rcnn.pytorch to get detailed prerequisites.

 ##### 5.2 For the BiMix initialization
 Please train the model using this command: